 Field Placements and Externships — Students perform on-site legal work as externs under the supervision of field placement supervisors in government agencies that specialize in criminal law, including local, state and federal agencies such as the California Attorney General's Office, the Sacramento County District Attorney's Office and the U.S. Attorney's Office.

-Legal Clinics — Pacific McGeorge features legal clinics that allow students to represents clients in actual criminal laws proceedings under the supervision of a professor expert in a specific field.
+Legal Clinics — Pacific McGeorge features legal clinics that allow students to represent clients in actual criminal law proceedings under the supervision of a professor expert in a specific field.
 Our Federal Defender clinic is one of only two in the country where students defend misdemeanor charges in U.S. District Court.
 The Prisoner Civil Rights Mediation and its Immigration Law clinics also allow students to represent real-world clients.